nuxeo-sandbox/nuxeo-labs-content-intelligence-connector/README-Discovery.md

-# nuxeo-labs-content-intelligence-connector: Knowledge Enrichment
+# nuxeo-labs-content-intelligence-connector: Knowledge Discovery

-This part of the plugin connects a [Nuxeo](https://www.hyland.com/solutions/products/nuxeo-platform) application to [**Hyland Content Intelligence**](https://www.hyland.com/en/solutions/products/hyland-content-intelligence) and leverages its [**Knowledge Enrichment**](https://hyland.github.io/ContentIntelligence-Docs/KnowledgeEnrichment) APIs.
+This part of the plugin connects a [Nuxeo](https://www.hyland.com/solutions/products/nuxeo-platform) application to [**Hyland Content Intelligence**](https://www.hyland.com/en/solutions/products/hyland-content-intelligence) and leverages its [**Knowledge Discovery**](https://hyland.github.io/ContentIntelligence-Docs/KnowledgeDiscovery) APIs.

 It provides two kinds of operations handling the calls to the service (see details for each operation below):

-* For Enrichment and Data Curation, high-level operations (`HylandKnowledgeEnrichment.Enrich` and `HylandKnowledgeEnrichment.Curate`) that perform all the different individual calls required to get the enrichement/curation for a blob: Get a presigned URL, then upload the file, etc. This makes it easy to call the service.
+* For ease of use, High-level operations (`HylandKnowledgeDiscovery.getAllAgents` and `HylandKnowledgeDiscovery.askQuestionAndGetAnswer`) that perform all the different individual calls required to get the answer from the service.
+No need to know the exact endpoints and JSON payload, etc.
-* For Enrichment only, a low-level operation, `HylandKnowledgeEnrichment.Invoke`, that calls the service and returns the JSON response without adding any logic.
-This is for flexibility: When/if Hyland Content Intelligence adds new endpoints, and/or adds/changes endpoint expected payload, no need to wait for a new version the plugin, just modify the caller (in most of our usages, Nuxeo Studio project and JavaScript Automation).
+* A low-level operation, `HylandKnowledgeDiscovery.Invoke`, that calls the service and returns the JSON response without adding any logic.
+This is for flexibility: When/if Hyland Content Intelligence adds new endpoints, and/or adds/changes endpoint expected payload, no need to wait for a new version of the plugin, just modify the caller (in most of our usages, Nuxeo Studio project and JavaScript Automation).

 > [!NOTE]
 >In all cases, the plugin handles authentication, you never need to handle it (see below).

 > [!TIP]
-> Examples of Nuxeo JavaScript Automation using the misc. operations describeb below can be found in the [JS Automation Examples](/README-Enrichment-JS-Automation-Examples.md) file.
+> Examples of Nuxeo JavaScript Automation using the misc. operations describeb below can be found in the [JS Automation Examples](/README-Discovery-JS-Automation-Examples.md) file.

 <br>